ThrRip/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

 * **RTC Missing**:
   * Commonly found on Intel's 300+ series(ie. Z370, Z490), caused by the RTC clock being disabled by default.
 See [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) on creating an SSDT-AWAC.aml
   * X99 and X299 have broken RTC devices, so will need to be fixed with SSDT-RTC0-RANGE.
 See [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) on creating said file
-  * Some drunk firmware writer at HP also disabled the RTC on the HP 250 G6 with no way to actually re-enable it, for users cursed with such hardware you'll need to create a fake RTC clock for macOS to play with:
+  * Some drunk firmware writer at HP also disabled the RTC on the HP 250 G6 with no way to actually re-enable it
+    * Known affected models: `HP 15-DA0014dx`, `HP 250 G6`
+    * For users cursed with such hardware you'll need to create a fake RTC clock for macOS to play with.
+See getting started with ACPI for more details, as well as below image example:

 Example of what a disabled RTC with no way to enable looks like(note that there is no value to re-enable it like `STAS`):